-Facilitators of 50+ courses receive a modest honorarium for teaching.
+Lifetime Learners, with over 900 members, is run almost entirely by volunteers.
+A Board of Directors, volunteers elected annually from the membership, sets policies and controls our finances.
+Day-to-day work is done by committees manned by members.
+Instructors of courses receive a modest honorarium for teaching.
 Many of them also help to run the organization.
 Every May, well over 100 LLI volunteers gather at a luncheon held in their honor.

+Why do so many members pitch in?
 “Lifetime Learners is a great organization because of what it does for lifelong learning.
-Another great thing about it is that it’s a place where we can all find opportunities to do the kinds of things we like to do.
+It’s a place where we can all find opportunities to do the kinds of things we like to do.
 That’s a dirty little secret about volunteering.
 We help run LLI, and that’s surely a good thing.
 But at the same time we can do what we do best, and have fun doing it.”
 Mike Mugnolo

 Doing what they like to do

 Finding your place in the LLI community If you are not active already, do think about what YOU like to do, and see if there’s a place where you can do it here.
 Do you like to manage things?
 You could become a committee chair and move on to the Board of Directors.
 Would you like to help out just now and then?
-You could help with mailings and telephoning.
+You could help with mailings.
 Would you like to share your passion for a particular subject?
 Think about becoming a facilitator.